ramiror/spanglish/README.md

 I don't hunt one | I don't understand
 With all the fury | Tops
 Until the hands | Overloaded
-Cut by the healty | Make a clean break
+Cut by the healthy | Make a clean break
 Chop yours | Go away
 Stay fly | Stay put
-It's a chinese | It's very complicated
+It's a Chinese | It's very complicated
 Grab yourself Katherine | Be prepared
 Give ball | Pay attention
-May it thin dizzle on you | Good luck
+May it thin drizzle on you | Good luck
+May it cost to whom wants light blue | No pain, no gain If you want peaches, deal with the fluff | No pain, no gain

 ## English -> Spanish